 For consistency in our review we have developed our own budget form for income and expenses for an organization's budget.
 If you are not able to navigate or use the form, after reviewing our Budget Tutorial below, please contact Dana Jeffery on 802-923-2657.
 We will attempt to resolve any issues during our usual business hours Mon-Fri 8am to 5pm, EST.

-A community-based or neighborhood based organization with leadership and governance that includes constituents.
+A community-based or neighborhood-based organization with leadership and governance that includes constituents.
 Local, constituent-based and historically disenfranchised are words that often describe the leadership and membership of grassroots organizations.
-Specifically, we look for groups that are working to help themselves, help their own communities, and help others like themselves for broad systems change through self-empowering, community organizing efforts.
+Specifically, we look for groups that are working to help themselves, help their own communities, and help others like themselves for broad systems change through self-empowering, and community organizing efforts.

-Social change addresses the root causes of problems; social service addresses the consequences of those problems.
-Social change addresses whole communities, systems and institutions; social service aids and assists individuals.
+Social change addresses the root causes of social problems and addresses whole communities, systems, and institutions.

 Underlying factors that create community problems and make those problems likely to persist even though services may be in place to help individuals and families meet immediate needs.